omgnetwork/omgnetwork.github.io/docs/welcome.md

 ## Try it out!

-Check out the OmiseGO Network with our [online block explorer](http://quest.samrong.omg.network/) and then send your first transaction in our [Quick start guide](quick-start).
+Check out the OmiseGO Network with our [online block explorer](http://quest.samrong.omg.network/) and then send your first transaction in our [quick start guide](quick-start).

 ## Learn more